 Other architectural highlights to look out for around town include Albert Hall and Custom House, alongside Art Deco gems like the Holyman Building and Princess Theatre.

-To learn more of the city’s backstory, and pick up plenty of tips for places to eat during your stay, book a guided city walking tour with Free Walking Tours Launceston (aka pay-what-you-think-it’s-worth-at-the-end).
+To learn more of the city’s backstory, and pick up plenty of tips for places to eat during your stay, book a guided city walking tour with Launceston by Foot.
 Led by passionate locals Roz and Madi, this new venture is all set for big things and is 1.5 hours extremely well spent.
-Departing from City Park, the tour takes in various points of interest around the CBD.
+The tour takes in various points of interest around the CBD and is very reasonably priced.
 You’ll pass The Cornwall Hotel, which was built by John Pascoe Fawkner in 1824.
-The hotel is said to be where the plan for the settlement of Melbourne was hatched.
+It’s said to be where the plan for the settlement of Melbourne was hatched.

 History lovers shouldn’t confine themselves just to the city centre.
 It’s worth checking out the newly revitalised Seaport precinct (a former shipyard and dry dock) and also heading for the hills that surround the city to take in the incredible array of characterful period homes.
 Not unlike in San Francisco, what are fondly known in the US as ‘painted ladies’ (refurbished Victorian-era homes), cascade down the hillsides, almost seeming to jostle each other for the best views of city and river plain below.